ContextualAI/gritlm/README.md

 ### Known issues

 - If you train on many nodes + a large model + fsdp, you may encounter timeouts upon checkpoint saving with `FULL_STATE_DICT`.
 For example, training Mixtral on 32 nodes with 8 GPUs each, fails with the below.
 Usually the main node will finish the saving unless they are all in the same job manager who kills it.
-Unfortunately increasing the timeout limit seems not possibe? (https://discuss.pytorch.org/t/how-to-set-nccl-timeout-to-infinity/146006 ; https://github.com/huggingface/accelerate/issues/2236#issuecomment-1864809701) So the current solution is just to use less nodes.
+Unfortunately increasing the timeout limit seems not possibe? (https://discuss.pytorch.org/t/how-to-set-nccl-timeout-to-infinity/146006 ; https://github.com/huggingface/accelerate/issues/2236#issuecomment-1864809701) So the current solution is just to use less nodes or ensure the saving process does not get killed.
 Please let us know if you have a better solution.
 ```bash
 [dojo-a3-ghpc-9:1]:  what():  [Rank 1] NCCL watchdog thread terminated with exception: [Rank 1] Watchdog caught collective operation timeout: WorkNCCL(SeqNum=683, OpType=_ALLGATHER_BASE, NumelIn=32768512, NumelOut=262148096, Timeout(ms)=600000) ran for 600032 milliseconds before timing out.
 ```